knwang/reaction/docs/build_notes.md

 ```

 I also didn’t always end up cleaning up the nested data, but I don’t use it.
-There is a library called [normalizr](https://github.com/paularmstrong/normalizr) which normalizes json data and would make cleaning up the nested data easy, and I would probably use it in a production project.
+There is a library called [normalizr](https://github.com/paularmstrong/normalizr) which normalizes json data and would make cleaning up the nested data easy.
+I would probably use it in a production project.

 ## 1.2.
 New Board and List Forms